sergiotaborda/lense-lang/docs/content/tour.md

 }
 ~~~~

 The values angle and radius are imutable, so the class as a whole is imutable.
-When enforce this fact adding <code>val</code> to the class definition
+When enforce this fact adding ``val`` to the class definition

 ~~~~brush: lense
 /**An imutable polar coordinate**/